TomHAnderson/db/README.md

-db.etree.org & etreedb.org
+www.etreedb.org
 ==========================

 Introduction
 ------------
-db.etree.org is a setlist database.
-etreedb.org is a database of shows owned by users of the sites.
+etreedb.org is the next generation of db.etree.org
-Both sites run on this codebase.

 Installation
 ------------